blekhmanlab/milk_infant_microbiome/figures/metadata_stats/README.md

-This folder will contain the figures resulting from the statistics on the available metadata
+This folder will contain the figures on the study metadata